How to Drive to Alaska: Everything you need to Know

 What are Road Conditions Like on the Alaska Highway?

 Overall the road conditions along the drive to Alaska are pretty good!
-The Alaska Highway is all paved and even some of the secondary roads (like the Cassiar Highway) are too.
+The Alaska Highway is all paved and even some of the secondary roads are too.
 There are occasionally small sections of gravel where a washout repair has happened recently, which could be up to a couple hundred yards.
 Some roads are gravel and in general are very well maintained.